Baseflow/flutter_wizard/README.md

 ## Step state management

 As described in the last chapter you can provide the `DefaultWizardController` with `stepControllers`.
-This argument expects a list of `StepController`s.
+This argument expects a list of `WizardStepController`s.
 These step controllers need to be provided a step state.
 This step state could be a bloc, cubit, provider, notifier, etc. The only thing you are required to do is mixin the `WizardStep` into your statemanaged object.

 When mixin the `WizardStep` your statemanaged object will be extended with the following properties and methods.